Contact: John Reishman • 931.598.1330

 Contact: April Alvarez • 931.598.1636

-The Sewanee School of Letters is a Master’s degree program offering an MA in Literature and an MFA in Creative Writing.
+The Sewanee School of Letters is a Master’s degree program offering offering an MA in Literature and an MFA in Creative Writing.
 Sessions are six weeks long, running from early June to mid-July.
 Typically students enroll in two classes per summer for four to five summers.
 The faculty consists both of Sewanee professors, from English and allied departments, and distinguished faculty from other campuses.
 Courses are rigorous, but the atmosphere intimate and friendly.

 The Lilly Summer Discernment Institute